-This is the classic Waldorf-Astoria Red Velvet Cake recipe with its traditional icing which some people swear is the only frosting that should ever be used on a red velvet cake.
+This is the original red velvet cake recipe from the Waldorf Astoria.
+And its traditional icing which some people swear is the only frosting that should ever be used on a red velvet cake.

 Prep Time 30minutes